tcxychen98/diabetes_pred/readme.md

 This repository contains an end-to-end pipeline for predicting diabetes risk using clinical and lifestyle data.
 By combining **Gradient Boosted Decision Trees (GBDT)** with **Domain-Specific Medical Feature Engineering**, the model achieves high diagnostic accuracy on tabular health records.

+This is also a repository for the [Kaggle Playground Competition Series: Diabetes Prediction (S5E12)](https://www.kaggle.com/competitions/playground-series-s5e12)

 ## Key Results
 - **Final Model:** 70/30 Weighted Ensemble (CatBoost & XGBoost)
 - **Validation Strategy:** 5-Fold Stratified Cross-Validation